imankitkumar/Filpkart-auto-buy-with-captcha-bypass/README.md

   # Features

-  * Much faster & reliable than extentions.
+  * Much more faster & reliable than extentions.
   * Bypass captcha automatically within 1-2 seconds.
   * Auto refresh the page to increase the possibility of placing order.